Check dependencies for requirement

 WARNING:

-This is currently playable, but bugs and issues may appear on your journey.
-I would greatly appreciate that you report issues immediately if you find any.
+I would greatly appreciate that you report issues or exploits immediately if you find any.

 The same goes for feedback on balancing or other aspects if you have an opinion you would like to share.

-Several mods will be compatible with this, but keep in mind that they might mess with the balancing of this experience.
+Some mods may be compatible with this, but keep in mind that they might mess with the balancing of this experience.

 TO MODDERS: